6 Causes of High Testosterone in Women + How to Lower your Levels

 - Consider leptin sensitizing medications: Byetta, Victoza, Bydureon or Symlin.

 - Note: Leptin resistance can be very difficult to treat and in order to treat it you must treat conditions that also make it worse (like insulin resistance and thyroid resistance).
-In my experience treating leptin resistance usually requires the assistance of medication (as listed above) and when used correctly weight loss and other hormone balancing can be profound.
+In my experience treating leptin resistance usually requires the assistance of medication (as listed above) and, when used correctly, weight loss, and other hormone balancing effects, can be profound.

 Treating high testosterone levels is possible but it requires the right approach - treating the underlying cause.